Published November 10, 2024 | Updated May 5, 2026

-As for the park itself, the city recently announced that it will build a 10,000 sq ft activity and sports complex within the park.
-The complex will include a gym, multiple volleyball and basketball courts, wrestling room, computer lab and health screening space.
-Outside there will be four soccer fields, concessions and parking.
-Funding for the project is from two grants totaling $35M.
+The 520-acre park has long been underutilized, though its historic Municipal Beach bathhouse still stands and currently serves as the park’s pavilion.
+As for the rest of the park, the city announced that it will build a 10,000 sq. ft. activity and sports complex within the park.
+The complex will include a gym, multiple volleyball and basketball courts, a wrestling room, a computer lab, and health screening space.
+Outside there will be four soccer fields, concessions, and parking.

-The goal of the project is to preserve the park-like experience, enhance safety and visibility, boost recreation and technology and establish a premier activity center to promote Omaha as a regional destination for youth sports.
+The goal of the project is to preserve the park-like experience, enhance safety and visibility, boost recreation and technology, and establish a premier activity center to promote Omaha as a regional destination for youth sports.

 I’d love to hear what you have to say so please feel free to comment.
 Until next time, keep exploring!